laidav/hubfx/packages/hubfx/README.md

     - async validation state needs to be a dictionary, so the entire "validating" field can be derived by each async validator

-  - also valid state on parents and control should be false if it is validating
+    - update abstract control interface to include dictionary for asyncvalidation state
+    - update build control state to include empty dictionary (or with the keys)

+  - on validation success
+    - set validation key to false
+    - sync validation to ensure validation field is correct

 # TODOS